What is a soft bounce?

 What are the most common causes of soft bounces?

-- The recipient’s mailbox is full and doesn’t have capacity to accept any more messages.
+- Full Mailbox: The recipient’s email inbox is full and cannot accept new messages.

 What can you do to prevent soft bounces?